Spiced Baked Fish

 Dukkah – a delicious nut and spice blend – a snack for dunking flat breads with a little olive oil

-Halabissah – chilli beef and chickpea soup – a celebration of flavours in a glass
+Halabissah – a clear beef soup with chickpeas, laced with lemon and chilli – a celebration of flavours in a glass.

-Falafel – bean nuggets – absolutely ripped with flavour
+Falafel – Fava Bean nuggets – absolutely ripped with flavour

 Mish – a spicy cheese spread – a really unusual cheese that really packs a punch

-Hawowshi – bread pockets filled with the most wonderful spiced minced beef
+Hawowshi – a popular street food; bread pockets filled with the most wonderful spiced minced beef.

 I hope you enjoy these recipes.